 Note: This is the first section of a five-section Canvas Spotlight on Grading in Canvas.
 Below is a list of the other sections: The Canvas Gradebook is a powerful and helpful tool for both in-person and online courses.
 Instructors can view, score, and provide feedback for student submissions directly through the Gradebook.
 This Spotlight Series […]

-Holding discussions in an online course can have a very different feeling than having discussions in a face-to-face classroom.
-However, online discussions can still help students master content, explore new ideas, and build a sense of community even when they may not be meeting with other people in a physical environment.
-Video discussions are a […]
+Holding discussions in an online course can have a very different feeling from having discussions in a face-to-face classroom.
+However, online discussions can still help students master content, explore new ideas, and build a sense of community even when they may not be meeting in person Video discussions are a wonderful strategy that can help […]

 Use Breakout Rooms in MS Teams